 What Do You Think of Their Ideas?

 By now the presenter should have clearly explained their proposal and answered any questions you have.
 If you haven’t noticed any red flags yet, you should consider what you genuinely think of their plan.
 Does it seem like it fits with what you hoped to accomplish in this project?
 Do you have concerns about its viability, or do the numbers work out?
 Most importantly, do you believe this idea will work well for your brand?

-So when you consider an agency’s plan for your project, think hard about how it will affect your audience, going beyond the numbers to consider the bond consumers may have already formed with your brand, and how this move will affect it.
+So when you consider an agency’s plan for your project, consider how it will affect your audience, going beyond the numbers to consider the bond consumers may have already formed with your brand, and how this move will affect it.

-An agency’s pitch should, at a minimum, provide a plan tailored to your company’s specific and unique needs.
-The presenter should be able to answer questions about why they developed this particular plan for your brand, as well as how they see it evolving in the future.
+An agency’s pitch should, at a minimum, provide a plan tailored to your company’s specific needs.
+The presenter should be able to answer questions about why they developed this particular plan for your brand, and how they see it growing in the future.
 Ideally, the presenter or someone present with them should be a person who will work on your account, so you can get to know them.
-If all of these things are good, you should give careful consideration to their proposal and how well you believe it will work for your brand.
+If all of these things are good, give careful consideration to their proposal and how well you believe it will work for your brand.